Ngando people: Location and economy

 The Bongando live in the tropical rain forest of the Congo Basin.

 Daily temperatures range from 20 C to 30 C and annual rainfall is about 2,000 mm.

-The Bongando's staple crop is cassava, and they also grow bananas. yams, maize, rice and some vegetables.
+The Bongando's staple crop is cassava, and they also grow bananas, yams, maize, rice and some vegetables.

 Their only cash crop is coffee, introduced in the 1960s.

 They raise goats, pigs, chickens, and ducks, and supplement their diet through hunting, fishing, and gathering.

 The Bongando have traditionally seen bonobos as human beings rather than animals.

 However, due to economic stress from political disorders followed by civil wars in the 1992-2005 period and to social and cultural interchanges with other ethnic groups, this perception has changed.

 The younger Bongando will now sometimes hunt bonobos as bushmeat.

 Settlements

 Bongando settlements are typically scattered along the road in an open area 10 m to 30 m wide that contains the cassava and coffee fields.
-Behind the fields there is some secondary forest and then huge expanses of primary forest.
+Behind the fields, there is some secondary forest and then huge expanses of primary forest.

 The Bongando have a patrilineal lineage system, and wives come to live near their husband's family.

-Usually close relatives live close together.
+Close relatives usually live close together.